pietervdvn/MapComplete/Docs/Personas/Jos.md

 For the POI that are missing - namely the charging stations for electrical bikes - he sets up a custom map with the custom theme generator and starts a media campaign by inviting all partners of the touristical agency to add information about charging stations that they know of.
 Additionally, a promo video is made to be circulated on social media.

 Additionally, a (guided) import is setup for the diverse datasets that are available so that the new points can be integrated as well.
+As these show up in the map to crowdsource as well, they can be imported and mapped along with the other points and are communicated as well.

+### Further use

+At last, to reuse this data, the OpenStreetMap-data is repacked into various formats (including a daily updated WFS).
+For this, already existing tools reused.